Charles N'Zogbia: Aston Villa

-On 15 July, Aston Villa made a £9.1 million bid for N'Zogbia.
+On 15 July 2011, Aston Villa made a £9.1 million bid for 25-year-old N'Zogbia.
 Three days later, the bid was rejected by the Latics, who valued N'Zogbia at £10 million.
 Villa then made a further bid of £9.5 million, which Wigan accepted.
 On 29 July 2011, N'Zogbia passed a medical and signed a five-year deal with the club where he will wear the number 10 shirt.
 He made his debut on 6 August 2011 in a friendly match away to Braga and scored in the 39th minute to level the game which ended 1–1.
 He made his Premier League debut for Aston Villa in their first game of the 2011/12 season away to Fulham which ended 0–0.
 On 1 February 2012, N'Zogbia scored his first goal for Villa against Queens Park Rangers in the Premier League which ended 2–2.
 On 3 March 2012, N'Zogbia scored his second goal for Villa against Blackburn Rovers in a match that ended 1–1.

-On 10 February 2013, N'Zogbia scored his first Premier League goal of the season against West Ham United in a match that ended in a 2–1 victory.
+On 10 February 2013, in the 2012-13 season, N'Zogbia scored his first Premier League goal of the season against West Ham United in a match that ended in a 2–1 victory.
 N'Zogbia suffered an injury to his Achilles tendon during a holiday in June 2013, and a lengthy rehabilitation process led manager Paul Lambert to admit that he did not expect the winger to return to action before the end of the season.
 N'Zogbia returned to the side and was handed the number 28 jersey.
 He gained his first assist in a 2–1 loss to Spurs, playing in a low cross which Andreas Weimann converted, Aston Villa's first goal in 6 games.

 On 10 June 2016, it was announced that N'Zogbia would leave Aston Villa on the expiry of his contract.
 After leaving Aston Villa, it was reported that N'Zogbia's move to Nantes was scuppered by the discovery of a heart problem.